6G Channel Modeling: Requirement, Measurement, Methodology and Simulator: Modeling Methodology of the ITU/3GPP Stochastic Channel

 \subsection{Small-Scale Channel Fading}

-Geometry-based statistical channel modeling is the mainstream approach adopted by both ITU and 3GPP in 4G and 5G.
-According to the definition of the geometry-based stochastic model (GBSM) \cite{WINNER2}, the channels are generated by summing the contributions of rays based on geometry principles and specific small-scale statistical channel parameters from measurement.
+Geometry-based statistical channel modeling is the mainstream approach adopted by both the ITU and 3GPP in 4G and 5G.
+According to the definition of the geometry-based stochastic model (GBSM) \cite{WINNER2}, the channels are generated by summing the contributions of rays on the basis of geometry principles and specific small-scale statistical channel parameters from measurements.
 Geometry-based modeling enables the channel to be independent of the antenna and allows the configuration of different antennas and different element patterns.
-Additionally, for individual channel snapshots, the channel parameters, such as delay, power, angle of arrival, and angle of departure, are stochastically determined based on statistical distributions extracted from channel measurements.
-In the GBSM-based channel model of the 5G standard, a new dimension of elevation are introduced at both Tx and Rx, enabling support for 3D MIMO.
+Additionally, for individual channel snapshots, the channel parameters, such as delay, power, angle of arrival, and angle of departure, are stochastically determined on the basis of statistical distributions extracted from channel measurements.
+In the GBSM-based channel model of the 5G standard, a new dimension of elevation is introduced at both Tx and Rx, enabling support for 3D MIMO configurations.

-The 3D GBSM based channel model is illustrated in Fig. \ref{3Dchannelmodel}.
+The 3D GBSM-based channel model is illustrated in Fig.~\ref{3Dchannelmodel}.
 The small sphere with several dots inside represents a scattering region that generates a cluster of propagation paths.
-Each cluster is constituted by $M$ rays, and $N$ clusters are assumed.
-Tx and Rx are equipped with $S$ and $U$ antennas, respectively.
-The small-scale parameters (SSPs), such as the delay $\tau_{n, m}$, zenith angle of arrival $\theta_{n, m, \textrm{ZOA}}$, azimuth angle of arrival (AOA) $\phi_{n, m, \textrm{AOA}}$, azimuth angle of departure (AOD) $\phi_{n, m, \textrm{AOD}}$, and zenith angle of departure (ZOD) $\theta_{n, m, \textrm{ZOD}}$, are assumed to be different for the $m$th ray in the $n$th cluster.
+Each cluster consists of $M$ rays, and $N$ clusters are assumed.
+The Tx and Rx are equipped with $S$ and $U$ antennas, respectively.
+The small-scale parameters (SSPs), such as the delay $\tau_{n, m}$, zenith angle of arrival $\theta_{n, m, \textrm{ZOA}}$, azimuth angle of arrival (AOA) $\phi_{n, m, \textrm{AOA}}$, azimuth angle of departure (AOD) $\phi_{n, m, \textrm{AOD}}$, and zenith angle of departure (ZOD) $\theta_{n, m, \textrm{ZOD}}$, are assumed to differ for the $m$th ray in the $n$th cluster.
 Radio waves propagate in 3D space, and MPCs exhibit not only horizontal-dimension characteristics but also vertical-dimension characteristics.

 In the ITU-R 5G stochastic channel model, the channel impulse response (CIR) for the ray from the $s$th transmitting antenna to the $u$th receiving antenna of the $n$th cluster is a function of time $t$, delay $\tau$, angle of arrival $\bm{\Omega}$ and angle of departure $\bm{\Psi}$ given by